When it comes to research chemicals, nothing rings bells like Etizolam.

 Withdrawal is a bitch.
 You don’t want to go through it.
 Trust me!

-When I first starting taking Etizolam, I got carried away and ended up using it every night tofall asleep.
-When I tried to stop taking it, however, it was NOT FUN.
+When I first starting taking Etizolam, I got carried away and ended up using it every night to fall asleep.
+When I tried to stop taking it, i went through the worst withdrawal I ever could have imagined.

 I couldn’t eat, sleep, or get anything done.
 It took a couple weeks for me to feel normal again.